-The shares covered by this prospectus are being registered pursuant to provisions of the limited partnership agreement of the Operating Partnership and registration rights agreements by and among Simon Property, certain selling stockholders and other persons.
+The shares covered by this prospectus are being registered pursuant to provisions of certain registration rights agreements by and among Simon Property, the selling stockholders and other persons.
 Except as otherwise indicated, the number of shares beneficially owned is determined under rules promulgated by the SEC, and the information may not represent beneficial ownership for any other purpose.
 Except as indicated otherwise in the table below, each selling stockholder has sole voting power and disposition power with respect to all shares listed as owned by such selling stockholder.
-At December 31, 2003, there were 198,777,997 shares of common stock outstanding.
+At December 31, 2004, there were 220,294,495 shares of common stock outstanding.

 We do not know when or in what amounts the selling stockholders may offer shares for sale.
 The selling stockholders may elect not to sell any or all of the shares offered by this prospectus.
-Because the selling stockholders may offer all or some of the shares pursuant to this offering, and because there are currently no agreements, arrangements or understandings with respect to the sale of any of the shares that will be held by the selling stockholders after completion of the offering, we cannot estimate the number of the shares that will be held by the selling stockholders after completion of the offering, none of the shares covered by the prospectus will be held by the selling stockholders.
+Because the selling stockholders may offer all or some of the shares pursuant to this offering, and because there are currently no agreements, arrangements or understandings with respect to the sale of any of the shares that will be held by the selling stockholders after completion of the offering, we cannot estimate the number of the shares that will be held by the selling stockholders after completion of the offering.
+However, for purposes of this table, we have assumed that, after completion of the offering, none of the shares covered by the prospectus will be held by the selling stockholders.

-The following table sets forth, to our knowledge, certain information about the selling stockholders as of December 31, 2003.
+The following tables set forth, to our knowledge, certain information about the selling stockholders as of December 31, 2004.